AdeyilolaAyomide/Capstone-pizza-sales-project/README.md

 ### Recommendation

-1. More resources should be directed towards prodcution and sales of pizzas in the Large (L) size
+1. More resources should be directed towards prodcution and sales of pizzas of Large (L) size
-2. 2.
-Production of pizzas in the Extra-large (XL) size can be be suspended and it's resources channelled to a more prodcutive pizza size.
+2. Production of pizzas of the Extra-large (XL) size can be be suspended and it's resources channelled to a more prodcutive pizza size.